 The management of Commonwealth environmental water is one of the principle means by which the Australian Government seeks to achieve the Murray-Darling Basin Plan 2012 (Basin Plan) environmental objectives.
-The Commonwealth Environmental Water Holder (CEWH) manages Commonwealth environmental water to achieve specified environmental outcomes through a series of watering actions every year.
+The Commonwealth Environmental Water Holder (CEWH) manages Commonwealth environmental water to achieve specified environmental outcomes as a result of the management of these water holdings.
 This report seeks to evaluate whether there is no loss of, or degradation in, the following: